 A more recent product of this work is an online Tool Box developed in collaboration with the DEPP (Disasters and Emergency Preparedness Programme) and Action Against Hunger now available for practitioners worldwide on defyingdistance.org.

-A new publication The Remote Partnering Work Book – based on the accumulated knowledge and insights gained from practitioners who are working remotely as part of this project – will be available for free download from April 2018
+The new publication The Remote Partnering Work Book – a key resource which is based on the accumulated knowledge and insights gained from partnership practitioners who are working remotely as part of this project – is available here for free download.

 Making our findings available and accessible to those who need them most is central to this project.
 The founding partners are all ‘mission-driven’ and feel strongly that what we learn and produce must be put into the public domain in an open-source model – hence this website!